 Don't Take Yourself Too Seriously

-Of course, be responsible - you do have your farm animals to think about.
-Have fun with your farm - that’s why it’s your hobby, right?
-Because you enjoy it?
+Of course, be responsible; after all, you do have your farm animals to think about.
+But at the same time, have fun with your farm.
+After all, you decided to start a hobby farm because you enjoy it.
 Everything you do on your hobby farm should ultimately enrich your life, not make it feel burdensome or overwhelming.
-If you aren’t having fun, take a step back and evaluate what else might be going on.
+If you aren’t having fun, take a step back and evaluate whether this is truly the right choice for you.
+Why did you get started in hobby farming to begin with?
+Try going back to your farming "roots".